algbio/SRFAligner/experiments/vcf-to-hapl-to-efg/README.md

 ```

 ## Prerequisites
-The pipeline expects [`bcftools`](https://www.htslib.org/download/) and [`vcf2multialign`](https://github.com/tsnorri/vcf2multialign) to be found in the search path variable `PATH`, and expects `founderblockgraph` to be in folder `tools/founderblockgraph` from the root of this repository.
+The pipeline expects [`pigz`](https://www.zlib.net/pigz/), [`bcftools`](https://www.htslib.org/download/), and [`vcf2multialign`](https://github.com/tsnorri/vcf2multialign) to be found in the search path variable `PATH`, and expects `founderblockgraph` to be in folder `tools/founderblockgraph` from the root of this repository.
 You can get and compile `founderblockgraph` with
 ```console
 git submodule update --init --recursive ../../tools/founderblockgraphs make -C ../../tools/founderblockgraphs
 ```

-In case you obtain `bcftools` and `vcf2multialign` in a different way, modify lines 11-13 of `sample-and-build-efg-heuristic.sh` accordingly.
+In case you obtain the tools in a different way, modify lines 11-13 of `sample-and-build-efg-heuristic.sh` accordingly.
 To manipulate FASTQ files in the next section, we also use [`seqtk`](https://github.com/lh3/seqtk).

 ## Datasets and obtaining the input data
 We use the [phased T2T 1KGP panel](https://zenodo.org/records/7612953) (Version 1.0) by Joseph Lalli, based on [T2T-CHM13v2.0](https://github.com/marbl/CHM13).
 We can easily obtain chromosome 22 with